ParasKatwal/Eyecare/README.md

 # Eyecare
-Eyecare is a website providing the prediction of diabetic retinopathy.
+Eyecare is a website providing the prediction on diabetic retinopathy.